 Budapest is a city divided into two parts- Buda and Pest.
 The Danube serenely flows between these two parts of the city, which are connected by bridges.

 There is no lack of bridges for you to cross, and all of them will give the Brooklyn Bridge a run for its money.
-The Chain Bridge, Elizabeth Bridge, Petofi Bridge, Margaret Bridge all connect the two parts of the city, and have incredibly interesting history.
+The Chain Bridge, Elizabeth Bridge, Petofi Bridge, Margaret Bridge all connect the two parts of the city and have an incredibly interesting history.

 When the sun goes down, head out for some night photography as the city comes to life in a completely different way.
 We spent all 4 nights staying out in the wee hours of the morning, capturing the city lights from all the different vantage points.